metrorailings/OwlBlog/content/posts/week-10-supercontest-picks-1.md

 #### _History_

 The Patriots have been terrible defensing the run.
-And the Ravens want to do nothing more than to run the ball down the length of the field.
-The ground game has been their biggest strength
+And the Ravens want to do nothing more than run the ball to kingdom come.
+The ground game has been the heart and soul of their offense too.

 #### _Weather_

-A cool night with some winds
+A cool night with some wind

 ***